Diploma Course

 Module 6 – Synastry, The Study of Relationships

 Natal synastry.
 Now that you have had more practice in chart interpretation and have covered forecasting techniques, it is time to explore synastry.
-This is the study of two people’s charts in any kind of relationship.
+This is the study of two people in any kind of relationship by looking at their birth charts and comparing them to see how their astrological energies match or clash.
 You will learn how to work out the synastry grid, and how to tackle chart interpretation for the two people concerned.
 Find out what the midpoint composite chart is and what it may describe about the relationship.

 Relationship forecast.
 Learn how to work out the progressed, or solar arc, cross-aspects between two people and do a relationship forecast.
 Find out how to use a progressed midpoint composite chart.